mc-wusel/ALdefaultProjectSettings/README.md

 - `MC: Go! - create a new settings.json `
 - `MC: Explorer Right - puts the file explorer on the right side`
 - `MC: Explorer Left - puts the file explorer on the left side`
+- `MC: Toggle AppSourceCop - activate or deactivate the AppSourceCop`